 Medical Editor: John P. Cunha, DO, FACOEP

-Jenloga (clonidine hydrochloride) extended release is a central alpha agonist used for hypertension.
-It is also approved for the treatment of attention deficit hyperactivity disorder (ADHD).
-It is available in generic form.
-Common side effects include dry mouth, dizziness, drowsiness, or constipation.
+Jenloga (clonidine hydrochloride) extended release is a central alpha agonist used for high blood pressure (hypertension).
+Jenloga is also approved for the treatment of attention deficit hyperactivity disorder (ADHD).
+Jenloga is available in generic form.

 Our Jenloga (clonidine hydrochloride) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.